quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 \textrm{type scheme: } \sigma = \tau\ |\ \forall a.\sigma
 $$

 So mono types can be type variables, primitive types, or function types.
-And type schemes are a bunch of foralls with a mono type inside.
-This langauge doesn't have any structured data like lists or tuples, but it is not too difficult to add that sort of thing in.
+And type schemes are a bunch of (or zero) foralls with a mono type inside.
+This language doesn't have any structured data like lists or tuples, but it is not too difficult to add that sort of thing in.
 But I'll keep it simple for this guide, and maybe expand the type system in a future post.

 Now we have to define a system of typing expressions.
 Recall that an expression could be assigned multiple types.
 How do we choose?
-For example,
+For example, in
 $$
 \lambda x.x
 $$